-Why are some claims not covered by term life insurance
+Why some claims may not be covered by term life insurance

 Your term expired